xiix0/scam/README.md

-Someone is speaking well of you.
+This life is yours.
+Some of it was given to you; the rest, you made yourself.